channingjou/thearqive-backend/README.md

     `exit`

-10. Populate DB with pre-made stories (this is a potential fix for FE crashing, also possibly need to populate other tables in DB like users.user)
+10. Populate DB with pre-made stories

     Make sure your in GlobaltraQs/GlobalTraqs